lzwei196/ProcessC/README.md

 It provides detailed tracking and analysis of CPU, GPU, and RAM power consumption and calculates the total carbon emissions based on country or regional grid carbon intensity.**

+Update
+**ProcessC now offers the ability to provide the smart computation grid algorithm based on the computation power of the desginated CPU/GPU requirement.

 ## Features
 Monitors CPU, GPU, and RAM energy usage.\
 Calculates total carbon emissions for running simulations.\